AirForceUAV/RaspberryPi-Setup/Common.md

 ## Common

-Using `sudo raspi-config` to change locale/time etc, a reboot is required.
+Using `sudo raspi-config` to change locale/time & enable ssh etc, a reboot is required.

 Using `sudo nano /etc/apt/sources.list` to replace the original address with USTC mirror, list below: